 - Bone tumors where the buildup of fluid might disrupt with the structural integrity of the bone and increases the risk for a fracture

-- Vertebral compression fracture which is often linked with advancing age where the spinal bones start to crumble and collapse
+- Vertebral compression fractures often has a link with advancing age where the spinal bones start to crumble and collapse

 - Hip dislocation where the reduced blood supply to the bone can lead to osteonecrosis